CARA-ch/ch-emed-epr/input/pagecontent/guidance_treatment.md

 [Schweizerische Gesellschaft für Rheumatologie](https://www.rheuma-net.ch/de/dok/sgr-dokumente/behandlung/therapie/other-therapies/519-colchicin/file)), then the relevant ATC code SHOULD be used.
 The ATC code may be used even if the GTIN is specified.
-Implementers MAY use other codes (e.g. pharmacode) if available.
 The absence of a code must be exceptional and restricted to borderline cases.

 The `text` may be either: